libis/rdm-review-dashboard/README.md

 ```

 The container could be added to your Docker Compose by using the compose.review.yml.
-For example, to try the review dashboard with the Dataverse demo container, download the Dataverse demo compose.yml from Dataverse container ['Demo or Evaluation' page] (https://guides.dataverse.org/en/latest/container/running/demo.html) into the root folder and in the root folder run:
+For example, to try the review dashboard with the Dataverse demo container, download the Dataverse demo compose.yml (https://guides.dataverse.org/en/latest/container/running/demo.html) into the root folder and in the root folder of the review dashboard run:
 ```
 docker compose -f compose.yml -f compose.review.yml up
 ```